emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

-# Boltz Hackathon Template 🧬
+# M-Boltz Hackathon Template 🧬

-Welcome to the Boltz Hackathon!
+Welcome to the M-Boltz hackathon!
 It is great to have you here!

-This template provides a scaffold for participating in the antibody-antigen complex prediction challenge and the allosteric-orthosteric ligand challenge.
+This repository is a fork of the [Boltz](https://github.com/jwohlwend/boltz) repository and has been modified for the M-Boltz hackathon to allow a straightforward evaluation of your contributions for the antibody-antigen complex prediction challenge and the allosteric-orthosteric ligand challenge.

 Please read these instructions carefully before you start.

-This repository is a fork of the [Boltz](https://github.com/jwohlwend/boltz) repository and has been modified for the hackathon to allow a straightforward evaluation of your contributions.

 ## Setup ⚙️